elastic/ecctl/docs/ecctl_platform_instance-configuration_delete.md

 ## ecctl platform instance-configuration delete

-Deletes an instance configuration
+Deletes an instance configuration (Available for ECE only)

 ### Synopsis

-Deletes an instance configuration
+Deletes an instance configuration (Available for ECE only)

 ```
 ecctl platform instance-configuration delete <config id> [flags]